Tony Issa: Local government career

-Elected to Parramatta City Council in 1988, Issa served as an independent councillor until 1998 and then as a Liberal Party Councillor from 1998 to the present.
+Elected to Parramatta City Council in 1988, Issa served as an independent councillor until 1998 and then as a Liberal party councillor from 1998 to 2012.

 Issa was elected as deputy mayor from 2000 to 2001 and became the first Liberal Party lord mayor in New South Wales, serving between 2008 and 2009.

 State political career

-In 1994, he contested unsuccessfully as an independent in the Parramatta by-election.
+In 1994, Issa contested unsuccessfully as an independent in the Parramatta by-election.

-In 2011, Issa contested the normally safe Labor seat of Granville in the Sydney's western suburbs.
+In 2011, he contested the normally safe Labor seat of Granville in the Sydney's western suburbs.
 Running against the incumbent and high-profile sitting member and Minister, David Borger.

 Issa was elected with a swing of 13.1 points and won the seat with 52.7 per cent of the two-party vote.

 Honours

-Issa was awarded the Medal of the Order of Australia in 1995 for service to local government and to the Lebanese community.
+Issa was awarded the Medal of the Order of Australia (OAM) in 1995 for service to local government and to the Lebanese community.

-Issa was awarded the Order of Local Government for more than 20 years service as a Councillor on Parramatta City Council.
+Issa was awarded the Order of Local Government for more than 20 years service as a councillor on Parramatta City Council.